Theory of the Elementary Particles: Neutrinos in the electron

 where $\alpha_f$ is the fine structure constant.
 As is well-known the fine structure constant $\alpha_f$ characterizes the strength of the electromagnetic forces.
 The appearance of $\alpha_f$ in Eq.(79) means that the nature of the oscillations in the electron is different from the oscillations in the $\pi^0$ or $\pi^\pm$ lattices.
 With $\alpha_f$ = e$^2/\hbar$c and $\nu_0$ = c/2$\pi$\emph{a} we have

 which shows that the oscillations in the electron are \emph{electric oscillations}.
-The appearance of e$^2$ in Eq.(80) guarantees that the oscillation energy of the electron and positron are the same, as it must be.
+The appearance of e$^2$ in Eq.(80) guarantees that the oscillation energy of the electron and positron are the same.

-There must be N$^\prime$/2 oscillations of the elements of the electric charge in e$^\pm$, because we deal with non-progressive waves, which are the superposition of two waves.
-That means that 2$\times$N$^\prime$/4 $\cong$ N/2 oscillations are in Eq.(79).
+There must be N/2 oscillations of the elements of the charge in e$^\pm$, because we deal with non-progressive circular waves, which are the superposition of two waves.
+That means that N in Eq.(79) must be replaced by N/2.
 As we will see later the spin requires that the oscillations are circular.
 From Eqs.(78,79) then follows that

 E$_\nu(\pi^\pm)$ is the oscillation energy in the $\pi^\pm$\,mesons which can be calculated with Eq.(78).
 According to Eq.(32) it is

 With E$_\nu(\pi^\pm$) $\approx$ m($\pi^\pm$)c$^2$/2 = 139.57/2\,MeV and $\alpha_f$ = 1/137.036 follows from Eq.(81) that the oscillation energy of the electron or positron is